hdShang/arxiv-daily/docs/cs-CV/2025-09-18/papers/250914685v2-dacon-dino-for-anime-paint-bucket-colorization-with-any-number-of-re.md

 ---
 layout: default
-title: DACoN: DINO for Anime Paint Bucket Colorization with Any Number of Reference Images
+title: "DACoN: DINO for Anime Paint Bucket Colorization with Any Number of Reference Images"
 ---

 # DACoN: DINO for Anime Paint Bucket Colorization with Any Number of Reference Images